giltesa/Stair-Light-Controller/README.md

 ![BHT-100GA](https://raw.githubusercontent.com/giltesa/stair-light-controller/master/3.%20Documentation/BHT-100GA%20-%20Plastic%20case/BHT-100GA_1.jpg)

-Anyway, you can use the circuit in your own board if you want.
+Anyway, you can use the circuit in your own case if you want.

-The circuit contains a ESP32 as microcontroller and WiFi/Bluetooth communication, it also has a RS485 controller to connect the slave sensors to detect people who cross.
+The circuit contains a ESP32 as microcontroller and WiFi/Bluetooth communication, it also has a RS485 controller to connect to the slave sensors to detect people who cross.
 This is the full list specification:

 - **Microcontroller**: ESP32-WROOM / ESP32-WROVER-B (with auto-boot).
 - **Communications**: WiFi, Bluetooth, RS485 3V3.